Gracey (singer): Career

-Gracey's family consists of her mother who worked in production at the BBC, her father in the advertising industry, and two older brothers.
-Her family moved to Haywards Heath and she started songwriting as a child, writing a song titled "Pinky Finger" when she was seven years old.
-She credits her dyslexia with helping her become more creative, and she went on to study musical theatre at the BRIT School in London from 2012 to 2016.
 Through writing demos of pop songs and uploading them to SoundCloud, she was invited by Brian Higgins to join production team Xenomania at the age of sixteen.
 Her first professionally-recorded song was "By Your Side" by Jonas Blue featuring Raye, which went on to be certified platinum in the UK.
 Gracey's first single, "Different Things", was released in March 2019 and written as a demo for Little Mix.
 She has also written songs for Sub Focus, Rita Ora, Olly Murs, and Kylie Minogue.
-Following "Don't Need Love", she released "Empty Love", a collaboration with Australian singer Ruel.
-Due to the COVID-19 pandemic she was forced to postpone her first headline tour, which was due to take place in May 2020.
+In May 2019, Gracey co-written Tiësto's single "Ritual", featuring Jonas Blue and Rita Ora.
+The song was a commercial success, peaking at number 24 in the UK, and has received a diamond certification in Poland from the Polish Society of the Phonographic Industry (ZPAV).